A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Asymptotic--preserving (AP) analysis

 \subsection{Main results}

 We now prove the AP property.
-We assume the formal asymptotic regime $0 < \varepsilon \ll \Delta t \ll 1$, wherein the numerical solution $f$ and its discrete derivatives are treated as bounded (smooth) $\mathcal{O}(1)$ quantities.
-Additionally, we require that the field fluctuation is small relative to the dissipation gap:
+We assume the formal asymptotic regime $0 < \varepsilon \ll \Delta t \ll 1$, wherein the numerical solution $f$ and its discrete derivatives are treated as bounded (smooth) $\mathcal{O}(1)$ quantities. \modifysecond{Throughout this analysis the spatial and velocity grids are fixed; consequently, constants such as $\gamma_h$ and $\kappa_h$ may depend on $\Delta x$ and $\Delta v$, but are required to be independent of $\varepsilon$.} Additionally, we require that the field fluctuation is small relative to the dissipation gap:

 \begin{assumption}[Small--fluctuation regime] We assume that the field fluctuation $\kappa_h$ (defined in Proposition~\ref{prop:fluctuation_bound}) satisfies